rank003/feature-first/tryme.md

+#This!!!
-#this is your first time buddy
+is your first time buddy
 i know you can do  this
-queen elizbeth don die dey don bury her beside her husband today her mumu son charles na king try make your own legacy na you matter pass now OK?!
+queen elizbeth don die dey don bury her beside her husband today her mumu son charles na king try make your own legacy na you matter pass now OK?